schism-dev/schism/docs/mesh-generation/meshing-for-compound-floods/meshing-in-SMS.md

     - select\*: A map containing a polygon that intersects with all polygons where the "scalar density paving" attribute is needed, see details [here]().
                 This is useful when the number of watershed polygons is too large to select manually.
-                The polygon can be made in Qgis by first extracting the grid boundary then simplify its geometry (otherwise the polygon is too complex for efficient selection of intersecting features).
+                The polygon can be made in Qgis by first extracting the grid boundary then simplifying its geometry (otherwise the polygon is too complex for efficient selection of intersecting features).

     - lbnd: land boundary roughly along the 10-m contour, see [caveats of making the land boundary]().